Master-Pr0grammer/docstring-gpt/README.md

 # DSG [BETA RELEASE]

-DSG is a VSCode extension that assists programmers in generating useful and consistent docstrings for functions and classes in any codebase.
-Using large language models that are from OpenAI or supported by Ollama, the extension will automate and standardize the process of writing docstrings.
-The tool aims to improve documentation quality, reduce manual effort, and improve code maintainability.
+DSG is a VSCode extension that helps programmers generate useful and consistent docstrings for functions and classes in any codebase.
+By leveraging large language models from OpenAI or those supported by Ollama, the extension automates and standardizes the process of writing docstrings.
+This tool aims to improve documentation quality, reduce manual effort, and improve code maintainability.

 ## Features

-Generate docstrings.
+Generate docstrings: Automatically generate docstrings for Python, JavaScript, Java, and C++.

+Customizable models: Choose between OpenAI and Llama-based models for docstring generation.

+Style options: Select from various docstring styles such as Google, Javadoc, and more.

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file. -->